 The Real Growth and Industrial Development in India started during the period of five-year plans.

-Second Five Year Plan(1956-61): This plan was given Importance to an establishment of heavy industries only, The main thrust of industrial development was on iron and steel,Heavy engineering and fertilizer industries.
+Second Five Year Plan(1956-61): This plan was given Importance to the establishment of heavy industries only, The main thrust of industrial development was on iron and steel,Heavy engineering, and fertilizer industries.
 Three new iron and steel plants were located in Bhilai, Durgapur, and Rourkela.

-Fourth Five Year Plan(1969-74): Industries like sugar, cotton, jute,vanaspathi,metal based and chemical industries were given much importance and It was during this plan, Much progress was made in alloys, tools aluminum, automobiles tyres, electronic goods, Machine Tools, Tractors and special steel.
+Fourth Five Year Plan(1969-74): Industries like sugar, cotton, jute, vanaspati,metal-based and chemical industries were given much importance and It was during this plan, Much progress was made in alloys, tools aluminum, automobiles tires, electronic goods, Machine Tools, Tractors and special steel.

-Ninth Five Year Plan(1997-2002): The main emphasis during this plan was on cement, coal, crude oil, consumer goods, electricity,Infrastruture, refinery and quality steel products.
+Ninth Five Year Plan(1997-2002): The main emphasis during this plan was on cement, coal, crude oil, consumer goods, electricity, Infrastructure, refinery, and quality steel products.

-Tenth Five Year Plan(2007-12): During this plan, the main emphasis was on modernization, technology, upgradation, reducing transaction costs and increasing exports and also to enhance exports and to increase global competitiveness and to achieve balanced regional development.
+Tenth Five Year Plan(2007-12): During this plan, the main emphasis was on modernization, technology, upgradation, reducing transaction costs, and increasing exports and also to enhance exports and to increase global competitiveness and achieve balanced regional development.

 Eleventh Five Year Plan (2007-12): This Plan gave priority to industry, infrastructure, and employment.
 The plan recognized that there should be a rapid industrial development that brings a faster reduction in poverty, generates employment, and ensures essential services such as health and education to all sections of the society.